ahmad-shirazi/ahmad-shirazi.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. candidate in Computer Science and Engineering at The Ohio State University, where I began my journey in August 2020.
-Under the expert guidance of [Prof. Rajiv Ramnath](http://web.cse.ohio-state.edu/~ramnath.6/), my research is deeply rooted in the realms of time series machine learning, image processing, and natural language processing (NLP).
-I am dedicated to exploring intricate algorithms and data analysis techniques within these domains.
+Since August 2020, I have been pursuing a Ph.D. in Computer Science at The Ohio State University under the expert guidance of [Prof. Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6).
+My research focuses on Large Language Models (LLMs), Vision-Language Models (VLMs), Time Series Analysis, and Multimodal Systems, with a strong emphasis on bridging vision and language understanding, document processing, and smart mobility.
+My work has been recognized at prestigious conferences such as ICML and SIGKDD.

-In a professional capacity, I have been enhancing my practical skills as a Machine Learning Engineer at [FlairSoft Company](https://flairsoft.net/) in Columbus, Ohio, since May 2022.
-My role involves a collaborative effort with a team of developers, focusing on developing advanced SQL queries for data extraction, transformation, and loading.
-I am responsible for implementing cutting-edge machine learning algorithms.
-My work also includes applying NLP and machine learning for document information extraction, conducting thorough data analysis to discover patterns and insights, and contributing to code reviews, testing, and debugging.
-Additionally, I am involved in developing comprehensive software documentation and user manuals for new features and products.
+In May 2022, I joined [FlairSoft](https://flairsoft.net/)  as a Senior Machine Learning Scientist, where I’ve developed advanced solutions, including risk analysis models, speech-to-text systems, and document annotation tools.
+Combining academic research with practical applications, I am committed to leveraging cutting-edge technologies to solve real-world challenges and drive innovation.

 Research
 ------
-I am broadly interested in the fields of natural language processing (NLP), machine learning (ML), and data mining.
-Nowadays, I am especially passionate about the developments in large language models (LLMs).
+I am broadly interested in the fields of Machine Learning, Large Language Models (LLMs), Vision-Language Models (VLMs), Multimodal Systems, and Time Series Analysis.
+My research explores innovative ways to bridge vision and language understanding, focusing on document processing and predictive modeling.
 Some of my past papers are as follows:

 * **Time Series**: